Prehistoric Italy: Canegrate culture

 The Canegrate culture developed from the mid-Bronze Age (13th century BC) until the Iron Age in the Pianura Padana, in what is now western Lombardy, eastern Piedmont and Ticino.
 It takes its name from the township of Canegrate where, in the 20th century, some fifty tombs with ceramics and metal objects were found.
 It represents the first migratory wave of the proto-Celtic population from the northwest part of the Alps that, through the Alpine passes, had already penetrated and settled in the western Po valley between Lake Maggiore and Lake Como (Scamozzina culture).
 They brought a new funerary practice—cremation—which supplanted inhumation.

 Canegrate terracotta is very similar to that known from the same period north to the Alps (Provence, Savoy, Isère, Valais, the area of Rhine-Switzerland-eastern France).
 The members of the culture have been described as a warrior population who had descended to Pianura Padana from the Swiss Alps passes and the Ticino.

 Proto-Villanovan culture

 It was a culture of the end of the Bronze Age (12th-10th century BC), widespread in much of the Italian peninsula and north-eastern Sicily (including the Aeolian Islands), characterized by the funeral ritual of incineration.
 The ashes of the deceased were placed into biconical urns decorated with geometric patterns.
 Their settlements were often located on the top of the hills and protected by stone walls.

 Luco-Meluno culture

-The Luco-Meluno culture originated in the transition period between the Bronze Age and the Iron Age and occupied Trentino and part of South Tyrol.
-It was succeeded, in the Iron Age, by the Fritzens-Sanzeno culture.
+The Luco-Meluno culture emerged during the transitional period between the Bronze Age and Iron Age, and occupied Trentino and part of South Tyrol.
+It was succeeded in the Iron Age by the Fritzens-Sanzeno culture.